 - Pledge your loyalty.
 Reassure your landlord that you will be a long-term tenant in exchange for making his property a pet-friendly one.

 - And lastly, put you and your pet’s charming self to work.
-It doesn’t hurt or cost anything to smile and generally be a nice neighbor.
-There’s an art of living without friction with your neighbors, and it all starts with a smile.
+It doesn’t hurt or cost anything to smile and generally be a nice neighbour.
+There’s an art of living without friction with your neighbours, and it all starts with a smile.

-One way to narrow down your search time for pet-friendly condos, is to make a beeline towards expat neighborhoods in Klang Valley such as:
+One way to narrow down your search time for pet-friendly condos is to make a beeline towards expat neighbourhoods in Klang Valley such as:

 Bonus!
 Pet-friendly parks you may visit with your fluffy balls of love.